shantanugoel/pomodoro_cube/README.md

   - USB-C connector for power and programming
   - 3.7v Battery (Optional, but useful for no-wires usage)
   - A LIPO Battery charger (Optional, but useful to charge the battery without having to take the device apart)
+    - I am using a clone of Adafruit USB C Lipo Charger (4410) and the back part of case is designed for the same

 - **QMI8658 IMU** (accelerometer/gyroscope)
   - Connected via I2C on GPIO11 (SDA) and GPIO12 (SCL)